Sarah Churchill, Duchess of Marlborough: Reign of William III and Mary II

-Power behind the throne: Queen Anne
+Reign of Anne

 In 1702, William III died, and Anne became queen.
 Anne immediately offered John Churchill a dukedom, which Sarah initially refused.
 Sarah was concerned that a dukedom would strain the family's finances; a ducal family at the time was expected to show off its rank through lavish entertainments.
 Anne countered by offering the Marlboroughs a pension of £5,000 a year for life from Parliament, as well as an extra £2,000 a year from the Privy Purse, and they accepted the dukedom.
 The Duchess of Marlborough was promptly created Mistress of the Robes (the highest office in the royal court that could be held by a woman), Groom of the Stool, Keeper of the Privy Purse, and Ranger of Windsor Great Park.
 She was the first of only two women ever to be Keeper of the Privy Purse and the only woman ever to be Ranger of Windsor Great Park.
 As Keeper of the Privy Purse, she was replaced by the only other woman to hold the position: her cousin and rival Abigail Masham, Baroness Masham.
 The Duke accepted the Order of the Garter as well as the office of Captain-General of the army.

 During much of Anne's reign, the Duke of Marlborough was abroad fighting the War of the Spanish Succession, while the Duchess remained in England.
-Despite being the most powerful woman in England besides the Queen, she appeared at court only rarely, preferring to oversee the construction of her new estate, Woodstock Manor (the site of the later Blenheim Palace), a gift from Queen Anne after the Duke's victory at the Battle of Blenheim.
+Despite being the most powerful woman in England besides the Queen, she appeared at court only rarely, preferring to oversee the construction of her new estate, Woodstock Palace (the site of the later Blenheim Palace), a gift from Queen Anne after the Duke's victory at the Battle of Blenheim.
 Nevertheless, Anne sent her news of political developments in letters and consulted the Duchess's advice in most matters.

 The Duchess was famous for telling the Queen exactly what she thought, and did not offer her flattery.
 The two women had invented pet names for themselves during their youth which they continued to use after Anne became queen: Mrs Freeman (Sarah) and Mrs Morley (Anne).
 Effectively a business manager, the Duchess had control over the Queen's position, from her finances to people admitted to the royal presence.